splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-datadog-integration.rst

 Finally, add @victorops- to your Datadog metric monitors.
-To ensure a monitor will auto-resolve the corresponding VictorOps incident, make sure that @victorops is selected in the monitor’s notification step.
+To ensure a monitor will auto-resolve the corresponding VictorOps incident, make sure that @victorops is selected in the monitor's notification step.

 .. image:: images/datadog-notify-@victorops.png

-Finally, check that VictorOps has installed properly and you’re done!
+Finally, check that VictorOps has installed properly and you're done!

 --------------